-- Mission – This provider an holistic vision of what you are setting out to deliver and what values you are working towards.
+Mission – This provides a holistic vision of what you are setting out to deliver and what values you are working towards.

-Providers might also want to consider adding a statement about endpoint assessment as this may demand more than just achieving the learning outcomes listed in the standard.
+Providers might also want to consider adding a statement about endpoint assessment, which may demand more than just achieving the learning outcomes listed in the standard.

-There are two types of evidence that need to be considered:
+Two types of evidence need to be considered:

 Also, consider whether the evidence being collected is: